giorgossaridakis/lock/README.md

 # lock
-binary locking library for Linux and BSD
+binary locking library for Linux and BSD systems

 lock is self-writing patch library, directly onto the compiled binary